 Media and Communications Officer

 Theingi Lynn holds a degree in Mass Media and Communications and two years’ experience of work in journalism.
-With great interest in culture and history, her job mainly focuses on writing press releases on what’s new of YHT, managing media inquiries and handling social media outlets.
-Media officer position suits her dreams of contributing to society, getting involved with preserving her hometown, Yangon, as a liveable city and keeping updated in media industry.
+With great interest in culture and history, her job mainly focuses on writing press releases on what is new of YHT, managing media inquiries and handling social media outlets.
+Theingi also enjoys interacting with general public to raise awareness for heritage issues and importance of urban planning in Yangon.
+Media officer position suits her dreams of contributing to society, getting involved in keeping her hometown, Yangon, as liveable as possible and staying connected in the media industry as well.

 Historical Researcher and Project Manager